-- With the exception of Common-Experience Area III, LINC, a student may not use any individual course to fulfill more than one area. - 2.
-With the exception of the two courses taken to fulfill the Distribution Area requirements, I.A. and I.B., a student may use no more than two courses (3-4 s.h. each) with the same course prefix to meet the General Education Distribution requirements. - To fulfill Area III.D. on the basis of experience, a student must normally: 3. - receive approval in advance for the intent to use the experience in satisfaction of a distribution requirement (if student wishes to receive academic credit, prior approval must include registration for an independent study or other approved course); - participate in an experience of two weeks' duration or longer. - document the experience through a journal and presentation given upon return.
+- 1. With the exception of Common-Experience Area III, LINC, a student may not use any individual course to fulfill more than one area.
+A course is the same in the Distribution with or without the LNC designation, e.g. HIS 103 and HIS 103LNC. - 2.
+With the exception of the two courses taken to fulfill the Distribution Area requirements I.A. and I.B., a student may use no more than two courses (3-4 s.h. each) with the same course prefix to meet the General Education Distribution requirements. - 3.
+To fulfill Area III.D. on the basis of experience, a student must normally: - receive approval in advance for the intent to use the experience in satisfaction of a distribution requirement (if student wishes to receive academic credit, prior approval must include registration for an independent study or other approved course); - b. participate in an experience of two weeks' duration or longer. - c. document the experience through a journal and presentation given upon return.